iddoeldor/frida-snippets/README.md

   };
 });
 ```
+#### Find iOS application UUID

-* (iOS) Extract UUID for specific path when attached to an app
+Get UUID for specific path when attached to an app
 ```
 var PLACEHOLDER = '{UUID}';
 function extractUUIDfromPath(path) {